KongSwap/kong/src/prediction_markets_backend/README.md

 # Prediction Markets Backend

-A decentralized prediction markets system built as a canister smart contract for the Internet Computer (IC) with multi-token support.
+A decentralized prediction markets system built as a canister smart contract for the Internet Computer (IC) with multi-token support, time-weighted payouts, and a dual approval resolution system.

 ## Code Review & Architecture